sinsunsan/sinsunsan.github.io/_posts/2016-12-15-angular2-form-cheatsheet.md

 ### 2 way to build forms : template driven and model driven

-Template driven is the tradionnal way with html and angular directives.
+Template driven is the tradional way with html and angular directives.

 * **Advantages**:
    * Feel more natural and readable